normanzb/thoughts-on-2-wheel/src/shower-thoughts/promise-design-patterns.md

 Basically, with `promise()` it allows you to keep chaining async calls with infinite `then()`s, this is very useful as it helps to avoid writing deeply nested callbacks, make the logic much pleasant to look at.

-For example, it is quite often for me to do something like this: fetch data from source 1, if it is what we want then do `postProcess(data)` if not try fetch data from source 2 and check again if that is what we want, if it is again, do `postProcess(data)` and so on and on...
+For example, it is quite often for me to do something like this: fetch data from source 1, if it is what we want then do `postProcess(data)`, if not, try fetch data from source 2 and check again if that is what we want, if it is again, do `postProcess(data)` and so on and on...

 it often ends up with code like this: